 For example, if you plan to use digital technology for loan servicing, you need to assure that your vendor establishes controls to keep consumer protections in place.

 You need to be able to respond to consumer complaints and inquiries while also tracking, monitoring, and analyzing them.
 You also must protect your customer data from unauthorized access that affects its integrity, availability, and confidentiality.

-As your customers engage in more electronic funds transfers, you need to ensure that your financial institution incorporates a review of the controls over vulnerabilities to data.
+As your customers engage in more electronic funds transfers, you need to assure that your financial institution incorporates a review of the controls over vulnerabilities to data.
 Independent auditors can provide objective expertise to verify compliance.

 As with any compliance requirement, your CMS incorporates a variety of internal and external parties.